 Avoid sitting down once a month to pay all of your bills in one go.
-While they may all be due within the same monthly period, the “pay by dates” can differ and you can use this to your advantage.
+While they all may be due within the same monthly period, the “pay by dates” can differ and you can use this to your advantage.
 This will provide some buffer in the event of a short-term slump in sales.

-Work with your suppliers
+Work with your vendors